 - Door latch problem: $130-$200

 - Control board or motor issue: $300-$350

 Similarly, another Thumbtack pro and appliance repairer in Buford, GA charges a $79.99 diagnosis fee, which they will apply to the total if you hire them for the job.
-They perform service on a variety of dishwasher brands, including GE dishwashers, Whirlpool, Kenmore, Maytag, Bosch, Electrolux, Samsung, and Jenn-Air.
+They perform service on a variety of dishwasher brands, including GE dishwashers, Whirlpool, Kenmore, Maytag, Bosch, Electrolux, Samsung and Jenn-Air.

 The Ohio-based appliance specialist charges an initial trip fee of $70 and then charges labor separately as a flat rate of $30 to $100, depending on the complexity of the fix.

 For some issues, such as a broken dishwasher door spring or gasket, you'll also need to pay to replace the parts.
-The cost of a replacement depends on the parts, as well as the make and model of dishwasher.
+The cost of a replacement depends on the parts, as well as the make and model of the dishwasher.
 Some replacement parts are relatively inexpensive while others can really add to your total bill.

-Here are a few examples of typical dishwasher replacement part prices:
+Typical dishwasher replacement part prices:

 |Gasket||Gaskets usually prevent leaking and may need to be replaced if there's a dishwasher leak.||$2-$30|